Skip to content

 Coins in Central Africa

-Central African CFA franc coins come in various denominations, including 1fr, 2fr, 5fr, 10fr, 25fr, 50fr, and 100fr.
+CFA franc coins are available in 1fr, 2fr, 5fr, 10fr, 25fr, 50fr, and 100fr denominations.

 Central Africa’s currency import and export regulations